g-insana/ProteomeCluster/README.md

-# ProtClustComp - Proteome Clustering Comparison Framework
+# ProtClustComp - Proteome Clustering & Comparisons Framework

-Pipelines and tools for clustering, comparing, and analyzing proteomes at scale.
+Pipelines and tools for clustering, comparing and analyzing proteomes at scale.

 ProtClustComp combines a **Nextflow pipeline** with **Python utilities** to perform clustering, filtering, alignments and other comparative analyses of proteomes.